sonic-net/SONiC/doc/Dhcp_Mitigation/DHCP Mitigation.md

 Upon running this command, an ingress queuing discipline is created on the specified interface via traffic control(TC).
 Next, a traffic control(TC) filter is added to filter DHCP discover packets on protocol 17 (UDP) and destination port 67 (port used by DHCP), and a dropping action is applied to an incoming traffic rate.
 Incoming DHCP discover packets that exceed the rate are dropped to stop the attack from overwhelming the DHCP server.

-Implementing DoS attack mitigation using rate limiting in SONiC can be applied with two possible ways:

-    1. On DHCP-relay
-    2. On the Interface.

 ### Requirements

 - Support for Linux traffic control (tc) for implementing the rate-limiting mechanism